The Animal Mind: Philosophical Perspectives on Animal Cognition

 Intended Audience

 No previous study of philosophy is required.
-The course is designed for curious learners who enjoy exploring complex questions, evaluating evidence, and developing their own perspectives on contemporary issues.
+This course is designed for curious learners who enjoy asking questions, examining evidence and developing their own reasoned perspectives.

 Course venue